matijakolaric-com/django-music-publisher/docs/introduction.rst

 It is presumed that writers own and collect 50% of performing rights and the other 50%, as well as 100% of mechanical and sync are owned and collected by publishers.
 While there are exceptions, this is how things usually work.

 Basic publishing agreement data can be entered, sufficient for simple royalty distribution processing.
+It can take data from a spreadsheet (CSV or Excel) file and augment this data with the data from the database.
+This data can be used in pivot tables for creation of client statements.

 Deployment options
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++